Dermal Fillers Sydney

 What is in a dermal filler?

 Most dermal fillers consist of a soft, firm, or volumising gel-like substance called hyaluronic acid that are derived from sugars.
-When injected into the dermis, sub-dermis or deeper tissue planes, they offer hydration, line reduction, volume enhancement and/or lift and definition.
+When injected into the dermis, sub-dermis or deeper tissue planes, they can offer hydration, line reduction, volume enhancement and/or lift and definition.

 - Hyaluronic acid plays an integral role in maintaining skin hydration.